herrevilkitten/holiday-in-ten-towns/Session_12.md

 * ***Travel Montage***
 * During the journey to Caer-Koenig, RJ noticed that an item in his pack -- a tribal dreamcatcher -- was glowing.
 He showed everyone else!
 	* Weird stuff happened but Sheelah's headset died so /shrug
 * The group arrived at Caer-Koenig.
 It's a nice place.
 The group went to the Northern Lights to meet Avarice.
+The innkeepers don't seem to be thrilled about her staying.
+	* Avarice's familiar flew down and landed on Grim's head and pecked at it.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQyNDQ4OTEwOCwxNDEzOTEwOTg4LC00Mz
-k3NjgxMjIsLTgzODA2OTY2NiwxMTY5NDA1Mzc2XX0=
+eyJoaXN0b3J5IjpbMTgzNDMyMjcyLDE0MTM5MTA5ODgsLTQzOT
+c2ODEyMiwtODM4MDY5NjY2LDExNjk0MDUzNzZdfQ==
 -->